s3ql/s3ql/README.rst

 ..
-  NOTE: We cannot use sophisticated ReST syntax here because this file is rendered by Bitbucket.
+  NOTE: We cannot use sophisticated ReST syntax here because this file is rendered by GitHub.

 ======
  S3QL